Alzheimer Society of Canada

 Finances

-Alzheimer Society of Canada has $16.7m in reserve funds, $1.1m of which is donor endowed.
-Excluding donor-endowed funds, ALZH can cover around 2.5 years of its annual program costs with its reserves.
+At the end of F2024, Alzheimer Society of Canada has $16.5m in reserve funds. $1.1m of these funds are donor endowed.
+Excluding donor-endowed funds, the Society has enough reserve funds to cover 157% or one year and seven months of its annual program costs.

 Financial Review